Fortnite Championship Series: 2022–2024: Seasonal duos tournaments and annual global LANs

-2023–present: Majors and Global Championships

 Chapters 4 and 5 featured similar FNCS formats as Chapter 3, with the same team size and strictly seasonal tournaments.
-Epic Games did however lower the rank requirement to participate from "Champion" to "Contender", as well as naming the tournaments Major 1, 2, and 3 respectively.
+Epic Games did however lower the rank requirement to participate from "Champion" to "Contender", as well as naming the tournaments Major 1, 2, and 3 respectively, each Major taking place in the corresponding season.
 Additionally, the fourth season's Invitational LAN was replaced with a Global Championship, for which 50 qualification spots were awarded by high FNCS Grand Finals placements.

 Upon a ranked system overhaul in May 2023, the barrier to entering FNCS tournaments was set to "Platinum" rank or above, starting in Chapter 4 Season 3.
+Additionally, "siphon", a gameplay mechanic giving giving Health and Shield to players upon eliminating an enemy player, was removed from the new ranked mode, as well as tournaments including FNCS, after having been a part of competitive Fortnite Battle Royale since the introduction of Arena Mode in 2019.
+The removal was poorly received among the community; streamer and professional player Cody "Clix" Conrod responded to its announcement on Twitter, writing "this gotta be a joke", with then five-time FNCS winner Matthew "Mero" Faitel responding by calling the removal a "crazy change".

 In addition to Majors 1, 2, and 3, a "Last Chance Major" tournament was held in August, 2023, qualifying a further 25 duos to the 2023 FNCS Global Championship.

-2023 FNCS Major 3 winners Egor 'SwizzY' Luciko and Daniil 'Putrick' Abdrakhmanov, and Last Chance Major qualifying duo 'NeFrizi' and Vladislav 'Howly' Korobkin; all Russian players, were disqualified for the 2023 FNCS Global Championship due to sanctions by Epic Games.
+The 2023 FNCS Major 3 winners Egor "SwizzY" Luciko and Daniil "Putrick" Abdrakhmanov, and Last Chance Major qualifying duo NeFrizi and Vladislav "Howly" Korobkin; all Russian players, were disqualified for the 2023 FNCS Global Championship due to sanctions by Epic Games.

 The 2023 FNCS Global Championship was held in Copenhagen on October 13–15, 2023.
 On the first day, the 49 qualified duos through Majors 1, 2 and 3 competed in the Upper Bracket for 25 spots in the third day's Grand Finals.
-On the second day, the bottom 25 duos in the Upper Bracket competed in the Lower Bracket against the 24 qualified duos from the Last Chance Major for the remaining 25 spots in the grand finals.
+On the second day, the bottom 24 duos in the Upper Bracket competed in the Lower Bracket against the 24 qualified duos from the Last Chance Major for the remaining 25 spots in the Grand Finals.

 The Fortnite Champion Series was renamed to the "Fortnite Championship Series" ahead of Chapter 5.
 Much like Chapter 4, Chapter 5 featured three FNCS Majors and one FNCS Global Championship, the latter taking place in Fort Worth on September 7–8, 2024.
 There was no Last Chance Major in 2024, and the 2024 FNCS Global Championship featured 50 duos.
 Chapter 5's FNCS Majors each featured two open qualifiers each awarding series points, leading to semi finals consisting of a lower and upper bracket, in turn leading to the FNCS Grand Finals.